 Private insurance for hospital treatment in Luxembourg

 To access a single private room and additional services in hospitals in Luxembourg, you will need private health insurance.
-There are a number of expat-friendly international health insurance companies which offer different coverage packages, including:
+There are a number of expat-friendly international health insurance companies which offer different coverage packages, including companies such as:

 Emergencies in Luxembourg

-See our guide to healthcare in Luxembourg for more information on emergency services.
+See our guide to healthcare in Luxembourg for even more information on emergency services.